Islam Akhun: The forgeries

 It was in this competitive environment that Islam Akhun emerged.
-In 1895 he approached the British Consul in Kashgar, Sir George Macartney, with a number of manuscripts on paper.
+In 1895 he approached the British consul in Kashgar, Sir George Macartney, with a number of manuscripts on paper.
 Some were in a script similar to Brahmi and the documents were in several different formats, many bound with copper ties.
 Macartney purchased the documents and sent them to India in the hope that Augustus Rudolf Hoernlé, a prominent scholar of Indo-Aryan languages, would be able to decipher them.

 Unknown to Macartney, Islam Akhun's partner, Ibrahim Mullah, was also selling similar items to the Russian consul Nikolai Petrovsky.
 He sent them to St. Petersburg to be translated.
 Ibrahim Mullah had some knowledge of Cyrillic scripts, and so he incorporated Cyrillic characters, which proved very confusing for those scholars tasked with their translation.

 Hoernlé set to work trying to decipher the texts.
-Although he could identify some as in Brāhmī script, in his first report on these collections, he wrote of others that they were:
+Although he could identify some as Brahmi script, in his first report on these collections, he wrote of others that they were:

 Islam Akhun and his colleague continued to sell items to the British and Russian consuls.
 By this time, they had started to produce woodblock prints as it increased production.
 Macartney also sent these to Hoernlé who, in 1899, published a second report.
-He gave an extensive account and divided them into nine different groups based on the kind of scripts in which they were written, which resembled Kharosthi, Indian and Central Asian Brahmi, Tibetan, Uighur, Persian and Chinese.
-But despite his detailed analysis, Hoernle was still unable to interpret them.
+He gave an extensive account and divided them into nine different groups based on the kind of scripts in which they were written, which resembled Kharosthi, Indian and Central Asian Brahmi, Tibetan, Uyghur, Persian and Chinese.
+However, despite his detailed analysis, Hoernle was still unable to interpret them.

 Doubts were soon raised about the authenticity of the manuscripts.
-Questions regarding the remarkably good condition of the scripts, their fortuitous discovery and bizarre script were raised, in particular by the Swedish missionary in Kashgar, Magnus Bäcklund who had also been approached by Islam Akhun.
-Hoernlé discussed this issue in his 1899 report but decided in favour of their authenticity, recounting Islam Akhun's tale of the discovery of the manuscripts and documents in the ruined sites of the ancient Kingdom of Khotan in the Taklamakan desert.
+Questions regarding the remarkably good condition of the scripts, their fortuitous discovery and bizarre script were raised, in particular by the Swedish missionary in Kashgar, Magnus Bäcklund, who had also been approached by Islam Akhun.
+Hoernlé discussed this issue in his 1899 report but decided in favour of their authenticity, recounting Islam Akhun's tale of the discovery of the manuscripts and documents in the ruined sites of the ancient Kingdom of Khotan in the Taklamakan Desert.